mireiabeltran/u161808_u162354_u161832_labsIR/IRWA-2021-final-project-part-2/README.md

 Finally, a Word2Vec model has been trained and the t-sne algorithm has been used to be able to represent the tweets in a two-dimensional scatter plot.

+# 3) RANKING

+In the third part, it has been carried out the ranking score.
+In three ways: tf-idf, tf + number of retweets and favourites, and word2vec.